Taoyuan District: Education

 Within Taoyuan, there are 6 senior high schools, 14 junior high schools, 23 primary schools, and an "intelligence initiation school."
 Taoyuan is also home to a number of buxibans, or cram schools or language schools, which teach additional courses in mathematics, English, science, etc. There are also 10 universities located in Taoyuan.

 Taoyuan Main Public Library is the central library of Taoyuan city.
-It is located in Xianfu Rd, Taoyuan District, near the Taoyuan City Government building.

 Economy

 Taoyuan was one of the host cities for the Taiwan European Film Festival in 2012.

 Transportation

 Taoyuan District is served by Taiwan Railway Administration's Taoyuan railway station.
 The current station is expected to be converted to an underground station in 2029.
 In addition, the future underground Zhonglu railway station is also expected to serve the district in 2030.
 Taoyuan Metro's Green line is also under construction and will serve the district in the future.